empa-scientific-it/openbis/docs/user-documentation/advance-features/excel-import-service.md

-Parents and children SHOULD be separated by an end of line, each sample should be in its own line.
+> :red_circle: **Parents and children SHOULD be separated by an end of line, each sample should be in its own line.**

 |SAMPLE|||||||||
 |--- |--- |--- |--- |--- |--- |--- |--- |--- |